Votega/ga-legislators/README.md

 ## Voting Records (`sessions/<slug>/votes.json`)

-Passage votes — final up-or-down floor votes on a bill — for a General Assembly session, with how every member voted on each one.
+Passage votes — final up-or-down floor votes on a bill — for one session of the General Assembly, with how every member voted on each one.
 Procedural motions, amendments, and committee votes are not included.
-Resolve the current session's file via [`latest.json`](latest.json).
+There is a `votes.json` per session; resolve their paths from [`latest.json`](latest.json)'s `sessions[]`.

 Members are joined to their votes by `id` — the same Open States person ID (`ocd-person/…`) used throughout `data/all.json`, `house.json`, and `senate.json`.